themohitnair/xivvy/README.md

 - Executing `upd.sh` might make your fans whirr.
 - You must have an internet connection to download the Kaggle dataset, which is now standing at about 4.6 GB.
 Have some patience and an internet connection.
 (Trust me, it gets better after the first run to embed all papers).
 - Paper metadata is directly sourced from the public [kaggle metadataset for arXiv](https://www.kaggle.com/datasets/Cornell-University/arxiv). shoutout to Cornell University for the dataset.
+- The vector database would take no more than 10 GB.

 ## First look